krisperu/p3-practice-game-reviews/README.md

     - returns a collection (strings) of the platforms available for a given category without duplicate strings
 - `Category.highest_rated`
     - returns a category instance connected to the game with the highest current rating
+    - (for Advanced Deliverables, we'll have to allow this method to return an array of categories)

 ## Advanced deliverables
 Only attempt these when you have completed and tested the deliverables above.
 Be sure you have made a commit of the working code before starting on advanced deliverables.